VivianGomez/parcial1_web/README.md

 npm start
 cd ..

-don't forget set an env variable 'url' to the access url of your mongoDB (with credentials)
+don't forget set an env variable 'url' to the access url of your mongoDB (with credentials), in .env file
 ```
 You will can see the app on http://localhost:3000